-The Parks and Trails Committee is made up of one (1) Planning Commission members, one (1) Township Board member, members at large and the Superintendent.
+The Parks and Trails Committee is made up of two (2) Planning Commission members, one (1) Township Board member, two (2) members at large, the Superintendent, and two (2) alternates.
 Annually, the Committee reviews the long-term build out plan for each park and trail and proposes improvements to the Township Board.
 Development plans are created annually, and a budget is prepared out of the General Fund.
-There is no direct millage for park and trail development or maintenance and the Parks and Trails Committee is not authorized to spend funds or request bonds for the acquisition of land or construction of facilities.
+There is no direct millage for park and trail development and maintenance and the Parks and Trails Committee is not authorized to spend funds or request bonds for the acquisition of land or construction of facilities.
 The Parks and Trails Committee serves in an advisory capacity to the Township Board and must receive approval for the implementation of recreational improvements in Township parks.
-The objective of the Committee is to oversee and facilitate operations, upgrades and expansion to the Township park system that is consistent with the 5-Year Parks and Trails Plan.
+The objective of the Committee is to oversee and facilitate operations, upgrades, and expansion to the Township park system that is consistent with the 5-Year Parks and Trails Plan.